martinsmeder/library/README.md

 Live demo: https://martinsmeder.github.io/library/

-A browser based library app.
-Powered by webpack and firebase!
+A browser based library app, with cloud firestore (from firebase) as database.

-Some things I've learned:

-- How to work with tables and forms in javascript
-- How to create an overlay effect
-- How to implement a database using firebase's cloud firestore
-- How to implement google sign in using firebase's authentication
-- How to work with environment variables (even though it didn't really make a difference in this project)